gesirdek/app-creator/README.md

 Assuming you have already configured your database, you are now all set to go.

-- Let's scaffold some of your models from your default connection.
+- Let's scaffold some of your models from your default (mysql) connection.

 ```shell
 php artisan code:models